 Screenings operate at the Lerderderg Library on the last Friday of the month at 10.30am, on a wide variety of films from various genres.

-Next screening is on Friday 29, March 10.30am with the film My Fair lady featuring Audrey Hepburn.
+Next screening is on Friday 28, June 10.30am with the film "Bohemian Rhapsody"

 Author talks and book signings are held throughout the year at Ballan and Bacchus Marsh by local and popular authors.